JULIGOPANI/Hand-Gesture-detection/README.md

 # Hand Gesture Detection Project

 This project aims to detect hand gestures using computer vision techniques.

 ## Overview

-The hand gesture detection system is developed using the OpenCV library.
+The hand gesture detection system is developed using the Mediapipe Framework and OpenCV library.
 It can detect and recognize hand gestures in real-time using a webcam or process pre-recorded videos.

 ## Features